soasis/text/documentation/source/design/loss.rst

 "UTF-8 Everywhere!!"
 --------------------

-There are many in the programmign space that believe that just switching everything to UTF-8 everywhere will solve the problem.
+There are many in the programming space that believe that just switching everything to UTF-8 everywhere will solve the problem.
 This is, unfortunately, greatly inadequate as a solution.
 For those who actually read the entire UTF-8 Everywhere manifesto in its fullness, they will come across this FAQ entry:

 .. epigraph::